 - Udon noodles: These wheat noodles can be swapped out for rice or glass noodles to make this dish gluten-free.
 Even classic spaghetti will work if that's what you have on hand.

-- Edamame: You can this plant-based protein in the freezer aisle labeled "shelled edamame" or "mukimame".
+- Edamame: Find this plant-based protein in the freezer aisle labeled "shelled edamame" or "mukimame".

 - Shredded carrots: You can also slice or grate your whole carrots instead of buying shredded.

 - Thai basil: This lightly licorice-flavored basil adds a sweet finish to the salad.
-Regular basil can be used if you can't find Thai basil.
+Regular basil works if unable to find Thai basil.

-- Soy sauce: Tamari can be used as a gluten-free substitute.
-Use less-sodium soy sauce for a less salty option.
+- Soy sauce: For a gluten-free option, use tamari.
+I use less-sodium soy sauce for a lower-sodium result.

-- Sesame oil: This provides a nice toastiness.
-Use leftover sesame oil in stir fries, crispy tofu with spicy peanut sauce or even baked peanut tofu.
+- Toasted sesame oil: This adds a rich, toasty flavor.
+I also use sesame oil in stir fries, crispy tofu with spicy peanut sauce or even baked peanut tofu.

 - Honey: You can use agave instead to keep this recipe vegan.